JamesWWilson/JamesWWilson.github.io/_posts/2020-12-02-Jeopardy-Fun-Fact-Generator.md

 mistaken for Nicolas Cage in Mexico, or tell embarassing stories about coaching Quidditch teams (these are real examples!)

-In celebration of the Ultimate Champions tournament that took place this month, I thought it would be fun to look at anyone but the Champions.
+In celebration of the Ultimate Champions tournament that took place this past month, I thought it would be fun to look at anyone but the Champions.
 More specifically, I want to take a deep dive into the types of people that make it onto the show, and what aspect of their lives they think is worth discussing in front of a live audience.
-And more importantly, from a data perspective, can we simulate and create our own faux Jeopardy contestants and “fun facts”?
+From a data perspective, can we simulate the contestant's fun facts and create a Jeopardy *Watson* with its own personality?

 Part 1: The Data
 ----------------